apinkhasov101/LambCo2You/README.md

 ## Project Overview

 **LambCo2You** is a site selection platform designed to help companies identify optimal locations for new facilities based on environmental, logistical, and industrial data.
-The app aggregates and visualizes data from multiple sources—including global power plant databases, chemical production facilities, and mapping APIs—to support strategic decision-making.
+The app aggregates and visualizes data from multiple sources(including global power plant databases, chemical production facilities, and mapping APIs) to support strategic decision-making.

 ### Who Can Benefit?